paradigmxyz/reth/book/cli/reth/import.md

           - debug:   Enables logging for debug-level messages
           - trace:   Enables logging for trace debug-level messages
           - extra:   Enables logging for extra debug-level messages

+      --db.exclusive <EXCLUSIVE>
+          Open environment in exclusive/monopolistic mode.
+Makes it possible to open a database on an NFS volume

+          [possible values: true, false]

   <IMPORT_PATH>
           The path to a block file for import.